Our Program and Approach

 KU Mayfield was awarded a SPROuts Award in both 2019 and 2021 by the NSW Early Childhood Environmental Education Network, recognising the preschool's commitment to embedding sustainable practices.

 In 2016, KU Mayfield Preschool was certified as a Little Scientists House by Little Scientists Australia.
 The certification recognises KU Mayfield’s commitment to early Science, Technology, Engineering and Maths (STEM) education through daily playful scientific exploration.
 The preschool is one of only eight services across the country to have received the certification, recognising the preschool as providing one of the best environments for young children to learn about Science, Technology, Engineering and Maths.

-In 2016, Kristin Sheldon from KU Mayfield Preschool was awarded the Making “the KU Difference” Award for Children.
+- In 2016, Kristin Sheldon from KU Mayfield was awarded the Making the KU Difference for Children Award

-In 2015, Karen Hugo from KU Mayfield Preschool was awarded the Making “the KU Difference” Award for Staff.
+- In 2015, KU Mayfield Director Karen Hugo was awarded the Making the KU Difference for Staff Award

 KU was proud to launch its inaugural Innovate Reconciliation Action Plan (RAP) in 2016.
 At KU Mayfield, we began our journey to develop our centre’s RAP in 2018 and we are proud to present it here.